dchristian3188/dchristian3188.github.io/_posts/2017-05-16-Introduction to PowerShell Classes.md

 <!-- /TOC -->
 # Why Classes
 For me there are two big reasons to use PowerShell classes.
-The first is if your creating your own modules and functions.
+The first is if you're creating your own modules and functions.
 You can use classes to represent complex data structures.
 Once the classes are defined, they work just like any other type in PowerShell.
 This is incredibly helpful when multiple functions need to pass the same data around.